Cooking with Fresh Mint

 Mint is easy to grown from seeds, and it can be started almost any time during the growing season.
 But if you want some mint to enjoy right away, just pick up a couple of mint plants from the gardening center to get you started.
 You don’t need many plants, because as I mentioned above the mint will spread and take over as much area as it can!
 It’s also a relatively quick-growing plant.

-Other than that, the only other thing to know about growing mint is to trim the ends of the stems when the plant starts to produce seeds.
+The only other thing to know about growing mint is to trim the ends of the stems when the plant starts to produce seeds.
 (Trimming also helps the plant produce more leaves, so snip away at your mint often!)
 And mint can be frozen if you want to keep using it when fresh herb growing season is over.

 What foods go with the flavor of fresh mint?